AchaeaBashingScript/Bashing/README.md

 `keneanung.bashing.manuallyTarget()` function to change the target to a denizen of your choice by giving it a denizen ID to switch to.

+If your current target leaves, it will wait for a time (default 2 seconds), for a new target to continue attacking.
+If a new target is set within that timeframe , the basher will continue attacking.
+You can customize the time with the command `kconfig bashing waitfortarget <numberofseconds>`.

 ### Battlerage strategies ###

 Depending on the class and composition of the group, it might be useful to